raspberrypilearning/3D-scene/en/step_5.md

 In this step you’re going to use the `looks`{:class="block3looks"} blocks to program your sprites into `layers`{:class="block3looks"} to make them appear in front or behind each other.
 You will also change the `size`{:class="block3looks"} of sprites to increase the 3-dimensional effect.

 --- task ---
 Notice how the rocket is smaller than the robot as well as higher up on the stage, creating the illusion of distance in this project.
+This is the overall effect we are trying to achieve:

 **Moon base**: [See inside](https://scratch.mit.edu/projects/447759319/editor){:target="_blank"}